NathanSDunn/raspi-build/OpenELEC/README.md

 #Raspi-Shell

 ##Raspberry Pi Quickstart installation
-###Raspbian desktop linux machine (Windows)
-1. Download the most recent Raspbian image from [RaspberryPi.org](http://www.raspberrypi.org/downloads) for a desktop PC config
-2. Use [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/) to install the image to a SanDisk 2,4,8, or 16 GB Flash card (Class 6 SDHC recommended for higher random read/write speeds and compatibility - see [this article](http://www.ardamis.com/2012/07/18/finding-a-fast-sd-card-for-the-raspberry-pi/) on Raspi SD card [benchmarks](http://www.raspberrypi.org/phpBB3/viewtopic.php?f=63&t=4076&start=75))
-3. Insert the card into your Pi, connect it to your TV or monitor via HDMI, plug in a keyboard, connect it to the internet via ethernet or a wi-fi dongle, and boot it up. *Note: for maximum performance you should connect any USB devices to your Pi via a powered USB hub.*
-4. Log in with

-    `username:pi` and
-    `password:raspberry`

-5. Use the install interface to turn on `ssh`, `expand_rootfs`, and turn off `boot_behaviour` show desktop on boot (select no - dont worry you can boot into the gui by typing `startx` later if you want to use it directly)
-6. Run `ifconfig` on your pi to get the IP (something like `inet addr:192.168.1.220`) and MAC address (something like `HWaddr 00:14:6c:61:37:61`) assigned to your network interface (`eth0` for ethernet, `wlan0` for wi-fi).
-You can then ssh to your pi by connecting to it's IP address on your local network, or better yet setting a static IP in your router to assign an IP of your choice

 ###OpenELEC XBMC/HTPC personal media centre (Windows)
 1. Download the most recent OpenELEC image from [OpenELEC](http://openelec.tv/get-openelec/download/viewcategory/10-raspberry-pi-builds) or an XBMC media centre